 One such attraction was the Top of the Tower revolving restaurant.
 When I was a child growing up in London in the Eighties, I remember my parents talking about the restaurant on the 34th floor, which was sadly closed in 1980 due to terrorism fears.
 In 1971, an IRA bomb exploded in the men’s toilets at the restaurant.
 I remember for years not realising it had actually closed and in my young girl’s mind, fantasising about hanging on to my table for dear life as the restaurant whizzed around at speed.
 Actually it was one gentle revolution every 22 minutes.
 Also towards the top of the building were public viewing galleries and a gift shop.
 However, a year after Top of the Tower closed, public access was also halted.

 Of course, while telecommunications have changed drastically over the past 30 years, the BT Tower is still used by TV and satellite companies, as well as to monitor air quality.
 Since 2009, a 360 degree LED display has been wrapped around the Tower at the 36th and 37th floors projecting messages and the BT logo.

 Although we are spoiled for choice when it comes to seeing London from a height – most recently with The Shard and The Orbit at the Olympic Park, I believe there would be demand and many willing, paying customers who would love the chance to eat in the BT Tower’s revolving restaurant again.
 While this appears unlikely to happen at the moment, who knows what the future will hold…

 - BT Tower, 60 Cleveland Street, Fitzrovia, W1T 4JZ.
-Nearest station: Warren Street or Goodge Street.
+Nearest stations: Warren Street or Goodge Street.